 While doing so the telephone rang.
 It was Alice from Jackson on FaceTime.
 She could not hear me well and we agreed to call her back in 45 minutes.

-Since I have to finish my supplies I made a cheese omelet with the last remaining eggs.
-I am running low on fruits (3 oranges left) and gasoline but I still have some ground meat sauce, 3-4 slices of pot roast, and plenty of potatoes.
+Since I had to finish my supplies I made a cheese omelet with the last remaining eggs.
+I was running low on fruits (3 oranges left) and gasoline but I still had some ground meat sauce, 3-4 slices of pot roast, and plenty of potatoes.
 After the food was ready I turned off the genset and ate.
 After eating I called back Alice.